Xilinx/xup_vitis_network_example/README.md

 The current limitation of this *application* is that the size of the data must be multiple of 64-Byte to work properly.

-Check out [vnx-basic](Notebooks/vnx-basic.ipynb) notebook to see how to run this example using PYNQ.
+Check out [vnx-basic](Notebooks/vnx-basic.ipynb) notebook to see how to run this example using `pynq`.

 ### Benchmark